-Difficult to Give up the Programming
+Difficult to Give Up the Programming

 Using his knowledge of advertising and propaganda, HWA selected texts out of context and gave them his interpretation, which in many cases were demonic reasonings.
 He even studied Hitler’s Mein Kampf and Communism2 as a guide in controlling people.
 Anyone who did not understand how deception, mind control and propaganda works were susceptible to being drawn into his exploitive, controlling secret organization.3 And once a member, most became too fearful to question, doubt, or even entertain the thought of leaving.
 It is the use of such methods that causes these groups to be known as destructive.4

 Unless someone is willing to take the time to research the background of the organization they were in, its founder, the thought reform methods employed, and understand how many other groups are very similar, it is very difficult for them to give up what has unknowingly been programmed into their mind for years, or even decades.
-Those who exited or were disfellowshipped from WCG without understanding these things are often drawn into a similar exclusive group where they become doubly programmed.
+Those who exited or were disfellowshipped from the cult group without understanding these things are often drawn into a similar exclusive group where they become doubly programmed.
 In most cases, no matter how much is shown to them about the founder’s hypocrisies, lies, false prophecies, extravagant lifestyle, arrogance, abuses, etc., they still maintain that they have “proved” everything, it is “God’s true (or restored) Church,” and/or these “truths” are simply what has been around since the first century of the Christian church.
 However, doing some research on these subjects shows otherwise.

 Search for Hidden Truth

 Some will admit that Herbert Armstrong was not who he said he was and readily agree he was a con, but then they get on a bent to search for the “ultimate truth” or “hidden truth” through other material, either outside true Christianity or outside religion altogether.
-It may be New Age philosophies, mysticism, skepticism, or even the occult.
+It may be New Age philosophies, mysticism, Gnosticism, skepticism, or even the occult.
 Why?
 Perhaps the real truth of the Bible, which is found in the story of God saving us by His grace by sending His Son to die for our sins (John 3:16), seems too simple for them.
 They still feel there must be more answers regarding their purpose here on earth and how they can control their destiny.
 One exiter told us that he had to search in “deep, dark places” to find the truth.
 Feeling that we have to have “the truth” is something that all totalistic groups put into their members’ minds.
 It often can become an addiction to keep reading more and more books and digging deeper and deeper.